 Make Free Download Manager v5.1 to work with Firefox, Chrome and Internet Explorer.
-We’re following up Free Download Manager 5.1 beta release news with its integration in Chrome, Firefox and Internet Explorer browsers, we’ve covered this for old version of FDM in the past, we’re going to do it again, as the user interface of FDM and browsers it supports have changed significantly since then.
+We’re following up Free Download Manager 5.1 beta release news with its integration in Chrome, Firefox and Internet Explorer browsers.

-When you install FDM 5 on your computer for the first time, you’ll be asked to install Chrome monitoring, if you click ‘Yes’, you’ll receive the dialog ‘Chrome monitoring successfully installed!
+When you install FDM on your computer for the first time, you’ll be asked to install Chrome monitoring.
+If you click ‘Yes’, you’ll receive the dialog ‘Chrome monitoring successfully installed!
 Make sure to install extension from Chrome Web Store’.

 1. Now open FDM Interface, click on Hotdogs icon and select Settings